bodowd/duckdb_rdkit/README.md

 ---

-This extension, duckdb_rdkit, allows you to use RDKit functionality within DuckDB.
+This extension, duckdb_rdkit, integrates RDKit into DuckDB to enable you to do cheminformatics work with DuckDB.

 ## Currently supported functionality: